OpenZWave/node-openzwave-shared/README.md

 applications.
 [This library also supports *secure* devices](../master/README-security.md) (eg door locks) that require encryption.

-All known Node.js versions are supported with the help of [NaN](https://github.com/nodejs/nan).
+All widely used Node.js versions are supported with the help of [NaN](https://github.com/nodejs/nan).
-This add-on is currently tested against 0.12.x on ARM and 4.2.x on x86_64, but it should also work on all supported Node.js versions (as early as 0.10.x) and architectures.
+This add-on is currently tested against 0.12.x on ARM and 4.2.x on x86_64, but it should also work on all supported Node.js versions (as early as 0.11.12) and architectures.

 Check out the [Node-Red integration project](https://github.com/OpenZWave/node-red-contrib-openzwave)